camunda/camunda-bpm-examples/authentication/basic/README.md

 </dependency>
 ```

-configure your spring boot application to instantiate all required filters and import engine
+Configure your spring boot application to instantiate all required filters and import engine
 beans from separate xml based context file

 ```java